 So when this contemporary understanding of love is applied to the love of God, there is no sin.
 Lust ceases to exist.
 Idolatry ceases to exist.
 All sins cease to exist.
 The only sin that could ever exist is daring to tell anyone they’re wrong, or daring to stop somebody from doing wrong.
 This can lead to either moral relativism or pacifism, depending on how you look at it, but in the end, the contemporary Jesus becomes a God you never have to say you’re sorry to.

 In truth, the contemporary understanding of love is not love.
 It’s just sentimentality.
-The real Jesus (you know, the one in the Bible) had no problem calling a sin or sin, or a hypocrite a hypocrite, and he had no problem telling people it’s okay to defend themselves.
+The real Jesus (you know, the one in the Bible) had no problem calling a sin a sin, or a hypocrite a hypocrite, and he had no problem telling people it’s okay to defend themselves.
 That’s because the Biblical definition of love, Jesus love, is defined by sacrifice.

 When Jesus called sin a sin, he was making a sacrifice, because he was losing popularity.
 When Jesus called out hypocrisy, he was making a sacrifice, because he was losing allies and making enemies.
 You see real love means sometimes saying things that are unpopular and offensive.
 It’s a self-sacrificial kind of love because one doesn’t say these things to get popular or make allies.
 When one says these things, he does so for the benefit of the person he’s talking to, and/or the benefit of those who are listening in.
 It’s a call to repentance, for the sake of the other person’s soul, because that’s in their best interest.
 Jesus only gained popularity the first half of his 3-year ministry.
 The other half was spent losing popularity.
 He allowed this as a form of self-sacrificial love, for the benefit of everyone else.
 He called sin a sin, and he called out hypocrisy for what it was.
 In the end, this got him crucified, and again, he offered that up as self-sacrificial love for all humanity.
 Real love, Jesus love (you know, the kind of love Jesus displayed in the Bible), is self-sacrificial love.
 It’s not always polite and gentle.
 It’s not always sweet and syrupy.
 It’s not sentimentality.
 Real love means saying what is right, and doing what is right, for the other person’s benefit, even if it means sacrificing your own comfort, popularity and even safety.
 And yes, if you offend somebody who loves you, especially God, you do have to say you’re sorry.